-<![CDATA[Mayan Riviera in Mexico City has always been famous for its lovely white beaches, pleasing infrastructure, and the Caribbean sun.
+Mayan Riviera in Mexico City has always been famous for its lovely white beaches, pleasing infrastructure, and the Caribbean sun.
 However, this time around Mayan Riviera has not made it the news for its Elysian beauty, but for the flourishing medical tourism industry.
-Mayan Riviera is seeking increasing number international tourists for dental procedures, elective and cosmetic surgeries, and most importantly, for reproductive and infertility treatments.
-This Mexican city has earned quite a name for itself by excelling in medical procedures such as in-vitro fertilization, surrogacy facilities, egg donations and more.
+Mayan Riviera is seeking an increasing number of international tourists for dental procedures, elective and cosmetic surgeries, and most importantly, for reproductive and infertility treatments.
+This Mexican city has earned quite a name for itself by excelling in medical procedures such as in-vitro fertilization, surrogacy facilities, egg donations, and more.

 Establishment of reproductive tourism

 The patient rush in the market is mainly foreign.
-Major influx is seen from Canada, while tourists from US and UK also form a good percentage of visitors.
+A major influx is seen from Canada, while tourists from the US and UK also form a good percentage of visitors.
 The prices for the treatments are low, which is the most lucrative attraction for the patients.

 Mayan Riviera as a reproductive tourism destination offers a variety of treatments.
 Here is a list to a few:

 - Intracytoplasmic sperm injection

 - Preimplantation genetic diagnosis

 - Gender selection

 The prices for these procedures are nominal to keep the pockets of the medical tourists happy.
 The prices for simple IVF and IVF with egg donation start with 4,300 USD and 7,500 USD respectively.
 The quality of services is high end and personalized as per the requisites of the patients.